tushortz/simple-scrapper/README.md

     "output_filename": "result.txt"
 }

 > The program may fail after a while due to `maximum recursion depth exceeded` error.
 If this is the case, just rerun the code and the program will resume execution without overriding the previous  `output_filename` content.

 ## To be implemented

 [] use proxy
 [] login

+## contributing
+To contribute, simply fork this repository and create a pull request